 They are people who do not ride at high speed, but they have a high chance of falling.
 To protect their head and jaw from injuries, bruises, and scratches, the full coverage helmet is highly recommended.

 Maneuvering the trail is sometimes difficult especially for riders who are not familiar with a new trail.
-The trail is full of rocks, roots, bumps, and puddles, and more.
+The trail is full of rocks, roots, bumps, puddles, and more.
 All may cause multiple crashes and that may or may not cause major injuries.

 Riding on this kind of trail requires a full-face helmet to protect yourself from multiple injuries.

 There are a lot of incidents where the helmet managed to keep the rider’s head protected, but they received facial injuries.
-A typical open-face helmet can protect the back and side of your head while leaving your facial area unprotected.
+A typical open-faced helmet can protect the back and side of your head while leaving your facial area unprotected.

 The inside chin bar of a full-face helmet has a shock-absorbing foam and padding that protects your face from your frontal impacts.

 Open-face helmets provide more ventilation than full-face helmets.
 Presently, modern full-face helmets provide comfort with a good ventilation system.